 During industrial testing we change the point of sulphuric acid input from entrance of waste water treatment plant before the chemical stage (clotting basin).

-In Table 5 and Table 6 are presented the results of industrial scale experiments.
+In the table 5 and 6 are presented the results of industrial scale experiments.

 Fig. 4.
 Block diagram of treatment of EXOMER used alkaline solutions.

 The advantages of this process are: